wuruihongJilin/sscpgsTES/README.md

-# sscTTME
+# sscpgsTES
- single sample classifier based on tumor and tumor microenviroments for hepatocellular carcinoma
+ single-sample classifier based on the paired genes for predicting tumor ecosystem subtypes of hepatocellular carcinoma